CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 #### Logging and Resuming

+-   The translation engine logs, in a logging table, the translation process and any invalid value.
+-   The translation engine normally stops as soon as it encounters an invalid value.
+It can resume its process, in a subsequent execution, starting at the row having triggered the invalid entry.
+This row is computed from the logging table as the first row trigerring the last PROGRESS entry + the count of processed rows for this entry.
+-   The logging table has the following columns:
+    -   logid - identifier of the log entry.
+A simple incrementing number.
--   Logging invalid values - log each invalidation once and report number of occurrences.
+    -   timestamp - date and time of the log entry.
-    -   E.g. 'Species "bFf" entered 204 times.'
--   Logging is recorded as a table in the database
-    -   Fields: time, translationFileName, description, count, rowNumber
+    -   type - type of the logging entry (PROGRESS or INVALIDATION).
+    -   message - logging message itself mostly indicating reason of invalidation.
+    -   rownumber - number of the first row having triggered the log entry.
+    -   count - number of occurrence of the same invalidation since first trigered in the case of an INVALIDATION entry or the number or row processed in the case of a PROGRESS entry.
+That last number is used to determine the row from which to resume in a subsequent execution if this option is activated.
+-   All invalid values are reported even if invalidation rules are defined for those values.
+-   By default the translation engine stops when encountering an invalid value.
+It can also be set to not stop.
+In this case the tranlation process may generate thousands, even millions of similar log entries.
+To avoid this, entries of the same type are simply counted and reported with their count of occurence.
+-   The translation engine may be configured to continue even if an invalid value is encountered.
+This behavior is usefull to get a complete report of invalid values.
--   Log file is used to resume translation after stop.
+-   Logging tables are used to resume translation after stop if configurated like this.
     -   Log file should log progress of translation every 100 lines.

 ### Helper Functions Specifications

 -   There are three types of helper function:

-    -   **validate helper functions:** Boolean functions returning FALSE when passed attributes do not fulfill some specific conditions.
+    -   **validation helper functions:** Boolean functions returning FALSE when passed attributes do not fulfill some specific conditions.

-    -   **invalid helper functions:** Return a specific value when validate rules are NOT fulfilled.
+    -   **invalidation helper functions:** Return a specific value when validation rules are NOT fulfilled.
+This can be an invalid code, a default value or an attempt to fix the invalid value.

-    -   **translate helper functions:** Return a specific value when validate rules are fulfilled.
+    -   **translation helper functions:** Return a specific value when validation rules are fulfilled.

--   All validate and invalid helper functions should be able to accept a single attribute or a comma separated list of attributes.
-E.g. smallerThan("first\_name, last\_name", 20) so that the function returns FALSE is any of the listed value does not fulfill the condition.
+-   All validation and invalidation helper functions should be able to accept a single attribute or a comma separated list of attributes.
+    E.g. smallerThan("first\_name, last\_name", 20) so that the function
+    returns FALSE is any of the listed value does not fulfill the condition.
 -   When applicable, translate helper functions should be designed to be able to transform one or many attributes into one.
+-   Only the validation rules can be a semi-colon separated list of helper functions.
+Every function in the list must resolve to TRUE for the complete validation rule to be TRUE.
+This is the equivalent of putting a AND logical operator between each function.
+-   invalidation and translation rules, as they must return a single value, can not be composed of a list of functions.
+Both types of functions MUST return a value compatible with the type of the target attribute as defined by targetAttributeType.
+-   translation function should always double check for null values and if the passed values are of the right type.

-#### List of validate rules functions
+#### List of validation rules functions

 -   **bool between(str variable, int lower\_bnd, bool
     lb\_inclusive=TRUE, int upper\_bnd, bool ub\_inclusive=TRUE)**